A Quantum Model for Entropic Springs: quadratic-coupled spin bath model

-We here propose a microscopic quantum model of an entropic spring, the quadratic-coupled spin bath model (QCSB).
-Consider a 1D harmonic oscillator with a mass $M$ and a bare frequency $\omega_0$ interacting with a collection of independent TLSs.
-The Hamiltonian of the combined system is $H=H_0+V$ with
+As a simplified model, consider a 1D harmonic oscillator with a mass $M$ and a bare frequency $\omega_0$ interacting quadratically with a collection of independent TLSs.
+The Hamiltonian of the combined system is $H_S=H_0+V$ with

-where TLSs are described as pseudo spin-1/2 particles using Pauli matrices $\sigma_z^j$, $N$ is the number of independent TLSs, and $B$ is the energy difference of the TLSs.
+where the TLSs are described as pseudo spin-1/2 systems using Pauli matrices $\sigma_z^j$, $N$ is the number of independent TLSs, and $B$ is the energy difference of the TLSs.
 Motivated by our analysis of the TLS defects below, we consider a coupling term between the oscillator and TLSs